El Dorado Hills, California: Government

 As an unincorporated area, the local government of El Dorado Hills is that of El Dorado County.
 Two supervisorial districts include parts of El Dorado Hills.
-District 1 is represented by John Hidahl and District 2 by Shiva Frentzen.
+District 1 is represented by Greg Ferrero and District 2 by George Turnboo.

 A number of services are provided by other local agencies.
 These include the El Dorado Hills Community Services District (CSD), the Rolling Hills Community Services District (CSD), the Marble Mountain Community Services District, the El Dorado Hills County Water District (fire department), and the El Dorado Irrigation District.

+Education

+The CDP is divided between three elementary school districts: Rescue Union Elementary School District, Buckeye Union Elementary School District, and Latrobe Elementary School District.
+All of the CDP is in the El Dorado Union High School District.